 That’s why the University has now reintroduced its new pricing structure in retail outlets and cafes for hot drinks following the phased return of staff and students on campus.

-Not only will this help to encourage staff, students and visitors to be more sustainable and meet their environmental responsibilities, but it will also mean customers can save money or fund future sustainable initiatives at the University.
+Not only will this initiative help to encourage staff, students and visitors to be more sustainable and meet their environmental responsibilities, but it will also mean customers fund future sustainable initiatives at the University.

-Any funds generated from the new charge on single-use disposable cups will be deployed into developing environmental initiatives.
+Funds generated from the new charge on single-use disposable cups will be deployed into developing University environmental initiatives.
 One example of this is the development of water fountain infrastructures being installed at multiple locations that will also have the facility to rinse cups, making it easier than ever to use a reusable alternative.

-The University’s Environmental Manager Nik Hunt commented: “The need to reduce our environmental impact is global news on a daily basis.
+The University’s Environmental Manager Nik Hunt commented: “The need to reduce our environmental impact is global news on a daily basis, as are the impacts of climate change with floods and forest fires appearing regularly in the news.
 There is therefore an increasing need to do more to reduce our environmental impact across all our activities.

 If you don’t already own a reusable cup, the retail outlets on campus sell three types of cups: the Loughborough Cup, the rCup (created by alumnus Dan Dicker) and KeepCup.

 For more information, contact the Sustainability team by emailing email@example.com.